carpentries/task-forces/2019-07-incidents-outside-cocc.md

-## Task Force Charter: Recommendations for Incidents Outside the Current Scope of The Carpentries Code of Conduct Committee
+## Task Force Charter: Recommendations for Incidents outside the mandate of The Carpentries Code of Conduct committee

 Approved: 2019-07-15
 Completed: